Introduction

 Watch the sequence.
 First the public language hardens: threats, posturing, the theatre of strong words.
 Then the institutional language follows.
 That second step is the one that matters, because institutions don't do theatre.
 They do programmes, budgets, and the slow accretion of "normal."

 The European Commission speech at Davos.
 [5] The Danish Armed Forces announcing increased presence in Greenland.
 [23] The EU working on an Arctic security support package.
-[3] None of this is spontaneous.
-You don't spin up NATO frameworks and billion-dollar spending commitments in seventy-two hours unless the groundwork was already laid.
+[3] Documented records show this moved quickly.
+The Danish Armed Forces announcement even preceded the tariff trigger; the EU signalling followed within days.
+Taken together, the pace suggests some groundwork was already laid before the public crisis peaked.

 That's the tell.
 Not the threats themselves, but the speed of the institutional pivot.
-The administrative preparation preceded the public trigger.
-They were waiting for the excuse.
+The administrative preparation appears to have preceded the public trigger.

-And now that the excuse has arrived, the panic room gets built.
+And now that the trigger has arrived, the panic room gets built.
 Not with concrete and steel, but with treaties, budgets, and the quiet bureaucratic language that turns fear into permanent infrastructure.

-To understand why Greenland sits at the centre of this pattern, we need to look at what "panic room behaviour" actually means.
+To get why Greenland sits at the centre of this, we need to be precise about what panic room behaviour actually means.

 ⚡ TL;DR